falkr/ttm4115/pages/unit-2-models/teamwork-1.md

 Include your commented diagram in a copy of the original document.

 :delivery: Deliver your comments on Teams with the filename `Rice Farming Team XX comments by Team YY.docx`.
+Copy the DOCX into your team's channel / Unit02 (folder for this unit).
 Store it under `Files > Unit 1... > Diagrams with Comments`.